TechnicalPursuit/TIBET-Examples/pizza/README.md

 core TIBET functionality across the full stack.

-This document has outlined some of the major aspects of the application, the TIBET feature set, and the TIBET documentation suite.
+This document has outlined some of the major aspects of the application, the TIBET feature set, and relevant sections in the TIBET documentation suite.

+We invite you to explore further by digging into the project code, playing with the project's template files, source code, and other features.

 Application server logic resides at the top project level in numerous directories, the most important of which are `plugins`, `routes`, and `mocks`.